pulumi/docs/reference/pkg/nodejs/@pulumi/aws/lambda/index.md

 ```

 The position in the stream where AWS Lambda should start reading.
-Can be one of either `TRIM_HORIZON` or `LATEST`.
+Must be one of either `TRIM_HORIZON` or `LATEST` if getting events from Kinesis or DynamoDB.
+Must not be provided if getting events from SQS.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/lambda/eventSourceMapping.ts#L159">property state</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/lambda/eventSourceMapping.ts#L156">property state</a>
 </h3>

 ```typescript